Ebolavirus: Classification

 Cross-sectional drawing of the Ebola virus particle, with structures of the major proteins shown and labeled at the side.
 Pale circles represent domains too flexible to be observed in the experimental structure.
 Drawn by David Goodsell from PDB files 3csy, 4ldd, 4qb0, 3vne, 3fke, and 2i8b.

 The genera Ebolavirus and Marburgvirus were originally classified as the species of the now-obsolete genus Filovirus.
 In March 1998, the Vertebrate Virus Subcommittee proposed in the International Committee on Taxonomy of Viruses (ICTV) to change the genus Filovirus to the family Filoviridae with two specific genera: Ebola-like viruses and Marburg-like viruses.
 This proposal was implemented in Washington, D.C., as of April 2001 and in Paris as of July 2002.
-In 2000, another proposal was made in Washington, D.C., to change the "-like viruses" to "-virus" resulting in today's Ebolavirus and Marburgvirus.
+In 2000, another proposal was made in Washington, D.C., to change the "-like viruses" to "-virus" resulting in the names Ebolavirus and Marburgvirus.
+These were later changed to Orthoebolavirus and Orthomarburgvirus (prefix “ortho-”Greek for "correct") to reduce genera-genus confusion.

-Five characterised species of the genus Ebolavirus are:
+The six characterised species of the genus Orthoebolavirus are: